 How dark it is before dawn

-Take a seat and watch the horizon, pick up a blank page from Brighton Dome, or participate in artist-led workshops with brochure cover artists Doyel and Neil and draw your own New Dawn.
+We asked you to take a seat and watch the horizon, pick up a blank page, or participate in artist-led workshops with brochure cover artists Doyel and Neil to draw your own New Dawn.
+Now see the final installation ...

 Watch the horizon